jamiewbarnett/t-ISSM/README.md

   - Jakobshavn Isbrae
   - Tracy and Heilprin glaciers

-- Each group should choose a different glacier - and its first come first served, so let Jamie + Felicity know as soon as you have chosen your fave
+- Each group should choose a different glacier - this will be decided in class
 - Ryder glacier is only used for the in-class example, and is shown in all the example figures in these instructions

 # Task 2: Run model to spun-up state